 Here’s a quick rundown of the developer plugins you can use when you install WordPress locally.
 We highly recommend the bypass login and DS-CLI plugins.

 - Airplane mode: Control loading of external files when developing locally.

-- Dreamweaver Support: Enables automatic Dreamweaver project file creation and WYSIWYG mode when working on template files and style.css.
+- Dreamweaver Support: Enables automatic Dreamweaver project file creation, and a WYSIWYG mode when working on template files and style.css.

-- DS-CLI: This is an enhanced, cross-platform, command line interface for professional developers.
-Easily use CLI, Composer, Git, and PHPUnit.
+- DS-CLI: This is an enhanced, cross-platform, command-line interface for professional developers.
+It lets you easily use CLI, Composer, Git, and PHPUnit.
 NodeJS and NPM are included to allow installation of GRUNT, Gulp, and other Node dependencies.

 - DS-Deploy: Used to move a site from a local DesktopServer install to a live server.

 - InnoDB Autoconvert: Convert a site’s tables to InnoDB on Create, Copy, Move, and Import operations.